arif-rachim/react-hook-signal/README.md

 })

 ```
-Next, you want to integrate the signal in your React component, so the fastest way to integrate it is to use the `notifiable` elements.
+The fastest way to integrate `Signal` is to use the `notifiable` components.

 ```tsx
 import {count,renderCount} from "./GlobalSignals.tsx";